Misson42/.github/README.md

 ## Puter 2

 > `Puter 2` or `PuterBooth` is designed to be downloaded on any old laptop, RaspPi, ect and stored in the basement, closet ect.
-Puter 2 acts as your mainframe pair with the Hevy-D network.
+Puter 2 acts as your mainframe paired with the Hevy-D network.
 Users have the capability to add old graphic cards, processors, ram, harddrives, ect to not only expand a user's computing power but to supply that hardware to the Puter Cloud if desired(additional payouts included).

 ## Puter 3